 - Basics of security methodologies (concentric layers of protection, use of personnel, processes and technology, information security) and references for further study

-- Specific skills necessary to the particular situation of the trainees.
+- Specific skills relevant to the trainees.
 This may include:

 - Basics of procurement and contracting of services